lexicalbits/backup-rotator/README.md

 ## Overview

-This is a CLI-based backup utility designed to help keep a regular rotation of backups inn one or more storage systems.
+This is a CLI-based utility designed to help keep a regular rotation of backups in one or more storage systems.
 It's meant to fit quietly into a backup pipeline, rather than to be a full-fledged, stand-alone utility.
 For example, if I wanted to back up an encrypted copy of my system's `/etc` folder regularly, I'd add the following line to my
 crontab: